It can be challenging indeed getting our loved ones to eat their greens – but luckily dogs tend to be a lot less fussy.

-Yet it’s always a very smart idea from any responsible and loving pet owner to really check what a dog can and can’t eat.
+Yet it’s always a very smart idea from any responsible and loving pet owner to check what a dog can and can’t eat.

 After all, it’s often pretty surprising all round to learn which perfectly healthy meals for us can cause serious harm to our pets.

-Fortunately, cabbage isn’t among those, Dogs can eat green cabbage, dogs can eat purple cabbage – whatever the colour, as long as it’s good and plain, your dog is going to get lots of goodness from eating it.
+Fortunately, cabbage isn’t among those, Dogs can eat green cabbage, dogs can eat purple cabbage – whatever the color, as long as it’s good and plain, your dog is going to get lots of goodness from eating it.

 You might accidentally end up entirely negating all the health benefits of cabbage for dogs if you overdo it, so keep it simple.